mckellardw/STRS/README.md

 ### Subdirectory descriptions:
 - `manuscripts`: .pdf files of the preprint and subsequent manuscript (hopefully!)
 - `protocols`: Microsoft word and .pdf documents of the protocols used here
 - `pipelines`: Snakemake workflows used in our study.
-These include alignment pipelines for STRS data (kallisto & STARsolo) & small RNAseq data (STAR & miRge3.0)
+These include alignment pipelines for STRS data (kallisto, STARsolo, & miRge3.0), small RNAseq data (STAR & miRge3.0), SmartSeqTotal (kallisto), and VASAdrop (kallisto)
 - `scripts`: All the other code we used!
 Mostly contains R scripts and utility functions used in our spatial analyses.
 - `references`: info & scripts on reference genomes & annotations used in this study
-- `resources`: assorted metadata, gene lists, and other information that we used to analyze our data
+- `resources`: assorted metadata, gene lists, and other information that we used to analyze our data *see README files in each subdirectory for more details*

 ### Data:
 - STRS datasets: [GEO link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE200481)